-Our teaching activities cover all levels of University teaching, ranging from bachelor- to post-graduate studies.
-We give lectures on neuroscientific topics, methodological courses, contribute to practicum courses, as well as supervise Bachelor’s, Master’s, and PhD Theses.
+Our teaching activities cover all levels of University teaching, ranging from bachelor- to postgraduate studies.
+We give lectures on neuroscientific topics, methodological courses, contribute to practicum courses, as well as supervise Bachelor’s, Master’s, and Ph.D.
+Theses.
 Teaching is strongly integrated with our research.
-Therefore, for example, usually the data acquired in the Master’s thesis projects are also published in international peer reviewed journals with the student as one of the authors.
+Therefore, for example, the data acquired in the Master’s thesis projects are usually also published in international peer-reviewed journals with the student as one of the authors.
 We have many ongoing projects, from which you might find a topic for your thesis.
 The potential supervisor you can find from our personnel page.

 The doctoral theses are based on publications in international journals with referee practice.
 The theses have typically received a high grade from the reviewers.
-Several doctoral and Master's theses have received prizes for their high quality.
+Several doctoral and Master's theses have won prizes for their high quality.

 During the Master’s thesis project, the student will learn scientific thinking, theory, skills for data acquisition, analysis, and statistics, as well as scientific writing skills.
-Almost all Master’s projects have so far resulted in an international publication with the student as one of the authors.
+Almost all Master’s projects so far have resulted in an international publication where the student is one of the authors.
 We think this is a fair and motivating deal both for the student and the supervisor.
-This also provides an opportunity to include the publication in the PhD thesis if the student wishes to continue to post-graduate studies, giving the studies a jump start.
+This also provides an opportunity to include the publication in the Ph.D. thesis if the student wishes to continue to post-graduate studies, giving the studies a jump start.
 The high quality of the Master’s theses supervised at CBRU is reflected in the high grades as well as in the awards granted to these theses.
 If you are interested in preparing your Master’s thesis at CBRU, please, check our research topics and be in touch with us!

 CBRU also organizes courses and the researchers supervise the laboratory practice, teach in the "EEG praktikum" course, give visiting lectures, organize book examinations, and supervise candidate's theses.
 Courses such as Neuroscience of music, Integrative Neuroscience, Hands-on course on MEG, and Hands-on course on TMS have been organized.
 CBRU has also been the coordinating unit of the international Master's program Tempus.
 Erasmus students also visit us regularly.